 Thank you for considering volunteering with the Foster & Adoptive Care Coalition.
 Volunteers are the heartbeat of our organization, and our work would not be possible without them.
 There are volunteer opportunities that fit with every schedule and lifestyle.
-Read about some of our amazing volunteers below, see each opportunity, and fill out the contact form to request more information.
+We are not using volunteers right now, due to the COVID-19 pandemic.
+But you can read about some of our amazing volunteers below, see our volunteer opportunities, and fill out the contact form to request more information when our volunteer events are able to safely resume.

 Duties: Donate birthday presents to a child in foster care who has been identified as likely to receive very few or no gifts for their birthday.
 You can donate the gifts yourself, or ask your party guests to bring a present in lieu of a gift for you.

 Times and Days Needed: Donations are dropped off at a Birthday Buddy Coordinator’s home in Kirkwood, MO or in Bethalto, IL.